-If all else fails, Apps such as Groupon or LivingSocial are a great place to turn to for some unique gift ideas in your local area – and at a discounted price too.
-You may prefer to band together with a group of friends or family to purchase a higher-value gift.
+If all else fails, Apps such as Groupon or LivingSocial are a great place to turn to for some unique gift ideas in your local area, or you may prefer to band together with a group of friends or family to purchase a higher-value gift.

 What gift did you, or would you, have found particularly awesome to receive as a new parent?